Istaroth/agile_radar/radar/2019-01-01/serverless.md

 The client uses a serverless backend (Azure functions).
 Contact Frank Laule <frank.laule@haufe-lexware.com> for more information.
 * VR Memorycards App
-The Memorycard App uses a serverless backend (Azure functions) to provide the topics and ressources for the app.
+The Memorycard App uses a serverless backend (Azure functions) to provide the topics and resources for the app.
 Contact Rainer Zehnle <rainer.zehnle@haufe-lexware.com> for more information.